DeanCording/node-red-contrib-fs-ops/README.md

 The nodes and functions provided are:

-  * fs-ops-move - Move or rename files and directories
+  * fs-ops-move - Move, rename, or link files and directories
   * fs-ops-delete - Delete a file or directory
   * fs-ops-access - Test existence and accessibility of a file or directory
   * fs-ops-size - Get size of a file or directory in bytes
+  * fs-ops-link - Determines if a file is a link and returns the file it links to.
+  * fs-ops-type - Determines the type of a file - regular, directory, character, or special
   * fs-ops-dir - Get array of file and directory names in a directory
   * fs-ops-mkdir - Make a new directory
   * fs-ops-mktmpdir - Make a new directory with a random unique name

 Parameters such as path and filename can be sourced from strings, or message, flow, or global property.
 Likewise, results can be stored in a message, flow or global property.